Rush Limbaugh here behind the Golden EIB microphone, the telephone number.

 He was importantly was not flustered off of the points that he wanted to make.

-And they they didn't succeed.
+And they didn't succeed.

-Cain ended up looking like El Jerko.
+Kane ended up looking like El Jerko.

 And of course, now we've got the cover theories.

-Cain actually went in this to lose it.
+Kane actually went in this to lose it.

 Oh, yeah, he wanted to lose this.

-They've got a cushion, it can lose this.
+They've got a cushion.

-And Cain said it, and he said it and said it, he repeated himself five or six times on each one of those things.
+He repeated himself five or six times on each one of those things.

-And he was willing to run the risk of losing the debate on style points or whatever, just to make sure that those talking points.
+And he was willing to run the risk of losing the debate on style points or whatever just to make sure that those talking points.

 And then they concluded, well, you know, Pence really did well.